 Step 2: Make the sauce

-In a bowl, combine the ¼ cup soy sauce, 1 tablespoon vinegar, 1½ tablespoons brown sugar (adjust to taste), ½ cup water, 1 teaspoon cornstarch, and some black pepper to taste.
+In a bowl, combine the ยผย cup soy sauce (adjust to taste, as saltiness varies by brand), 1ย tablespoon vinegar, 1ยฝ tablespoonsย brown sugarย (adjust to taste), ยฝย cup water, 1ย teaspoonย cornstarch, and some black pepper to taste.
 Mix until combined, then set aside.

-In a skillet, add a thin layer of oil (about 1 tablespoon) over medium-high heat.
-Place the eggplant pieces in a single layer, working in batches if needed to prevent overcrowding.
+Heat a thin layer of oil (about 1 tablespoon) in a skillet over medium-high heat.
+Add the eggplant pieces in a single layer, and work in batches if needed to avoid overcrowding.

-Sear until each piece is golden brown on both sides, not necessarily cooking them all the way through.
+Sear each piece until golden brown on both sides, but donโt worry about cooking them all the way through.
 Transfer to a plate and set aside.

-In the same skillet over medium heat, add another tablespoon of oil and sauté the garlic until golden and fragrant, being careful not to burn it.
+In the same skillet over medium heat, add another tablespoon of oil and sautรฉ the garlic until itโs golden and fragrant.
+Be careful not to let it burn.

 Step 5: Add eggplant and sauce

-Return the seared eggplant and pour the sauce, gently tossing to coat the pieces.
-Cover with a lid, slightly lower the heat, and let the steam cook the eggplant all the way through for about 2 minutes.
+Return the seared eggplant to the skillet and pour in the sauce, gently tossing to coat the pieces.
+Cover with a lid, reduce the heat slightly, and let it steam for about 2 minutes to cook the eggplant through.

-Once the eggplant is fully cooked and the sauce has thickened, sprinkle chopped scallions and fried garlic or shallots as desired.
-Serve and enjoy your Adobong Talong!
+Once the eggplant is fully cooked and the sauce has thickened, sprinkle with chopped scallions and some fried garlic or shallots, if you like.
+Serve your Adobong Talong over rice, and enjoy!

 Recipe FAQs

-Adobong Talong is a Filipino dish made by cooking eggplant in a sauce with soy sauce, vinegar, garlic, and sugar.
-The dish combines the savory, tangy, and slightly sweet flavors of Filipino adobo with the creamy texture of eggplant.
+Adobong Talong is a Filipino dish where eggplant is cooked in a savory, tangy, and slightly sweet sauce made with soy sauce, vinegar, garlic, and sugar.
+It blends the flavors of classic Filipino adobo with the creamy texture of eggplant.

 Yes, the skin of the eggplant is edible and contains important nutrients.
 It also adds texture to the dish.
 However, if you prefer a softer texture, you can peel them before cutting and cooking them.